-Complex adaptive materials with multiple resistant states are widely exploited as building blocks for next generation electronic and information technology.
-The operation of conventional metal-oxide semiconductor field-effect transistors (MOSFET) relies on the electrostatic charging of free electrons in thermal equilibrium, leading to a switching speed bounded by 60 mV per decade, also known as the Boltzmann limit.
-In contrast, controllable switching between many-body states with different resistances offers the possibility of high-speed and low-power transistor operations.
-In particular, it has been suggested that ultrafast switching can be achieved by the collective response of electrons in an insulator-to-metal transition (IMT)~\cite{mott90,imada98,dobrosavljevic12}.
-Indeed, an emerging technology called the ``Motronics" aims at achieving electronic and logical operations by controlling electron correlation in the Mott insulators~\cite{nakano12,shukla15,song16}.
-The high-resistant state of these materials results from the localization of electrons due to the short-range Coulomb repulsion.
-The Mott insulator can be induced to a low-resistant state via a first-order transition by reducing the electron repulsive energy through electrostatic doping.
+Complex adaptive materials exhibiting multiple resistive states are widely explored as functional building blocks for next-generation electronic and information technologies.
+The operation of conventional metal-oxide semiconductor field-effect transistors (MOSFETs) relies on the electrostatic charging of free carriers in thermal equilibrium, which fundamentally limits the subthreshold swing to 60 mV per decade, known as the Boltzmann limit.
+In contrast, electrically controllable switching between distinct many-body states with different resistances offers a route toward high-speed and low-power transistor operation.
+In particular, it has been proposed that ultrafast switching can be realized through the collective electronic response associated with an insulator-to-metal transition (IMT)~\cite{mott90,imada98,dobrosavljevic12}.
+Along these lines, the emerging field of “Mottronics” seeks to implement electronic and logic functionalities by harnessing strong electron correlations in Mott insulators~\cite{nakano12,shukla15,song16}.
+In these materials, the high-resistance insulating state originates from electron localization driven by short-range Coulomb repulsion, while a transition to a low-resistance metallic state can be induced via a first-order phase transition by reducing the effective electron–electron interaction through electrostatic doping.